 Our Values to running our company and taking investments

-Letting people participate in the growth of an endeavour, especially early believers is important and fair, an growth incentives are not necessarily a bad thing.
-It’s about moderation.
+Letting people participate in the growth of an endeavour, especially early believers is important and fair, and growth incentives are not necessarily a bad thing.

 However, classical, equity-based investments are not an option for us.
 Ethically and practically.

 Ethically because its dynamics create an incentive structure that heavily contributes to unhealthy wealth distributions and centralisation in an economy.
-It creates ecosystems where it is cheaper/more profitable to compete, and thus produce a lot of waste of resources, socially and ecologically.
+Due to the speculative nature of defining “value”, it creates ecosystems where the key metric is unlimited growth.

-Practically it is also counterproductive, as our growth strategy and vision is based on collaboration and interoperability with other Memex-y projects.
+Practically it is also counterproductive, as our growth strategy is to democratise the development of knowledge management tools and make it possible that every person has the iand vision is based on collaboration and interoperability with other Memex-y projects.
 As a financial instrument, equity is unsuitable for the collaborative service economy we want to contribute to.

 We see the need to find alternative models both for our world and our project.